KGGG Systen Fond Workshop at gold Leaf NZ

 Apply Kolner Patina

-Permacoll Patina can be applied directly to a surface gilded using metal leaf if an aged appearance is required.
-Any surface that Patina has been applied on will not need any further varnish to seal the metal leaf as the binder in the Patina protects from oxidation.
+Apply the Patina in the deeper areas of your project for the best effect.
+Additionally, Permacoll Patina can be applied directly over surfaces gilded with metal leaf to create an aged appearance.
+Importantly, any surface treated with Patina does not require further varnish to protect the metal leaf, as the binder in the Patina itself protects against oxidation.

 How to apply Permacoll Patina